Constraints on primordial black holes for nonstandard cosmologies

 It is clear that the early MD era relaxes the constraints for small masses and converge to the constraints of standard cosmology for large masses.
-The reason is that, contrary to PBHs formation in a RD epoch where the density of PBHs grows proportional to the scale factor, in the early MD scenario their density remains constant and only enhance when the RD epoch starts.
-Additionally, the slope of the constraints at small masses is altered, since the background evolution is modified.
-Such effect is of course present in all other modifications of the expansion history as described throughout the paper\footnote{The meticulous reader will also note a mismatch in the end of the MD constraints and the (blue) RD line at which constraints should converge.
+The reason is that, contrary to PBH formation in an RD epoch where the density of PBHs grows proportional to the scale factor, in the early MD scenario, their density remains constant and only enhances when the RD epoch starts.
+Additionally, the slope of the constraints at small masses is altered since the background evolution is modified.
+Such effect is, of course, present in all other modifications of the expansion history as described throughout the paper\footnote{The meticulous reader will also note a mismatch at the end of the MD constraints and the (blue) RD line at which constraints should converge.
 This is simply due to the difference in the numerical value of $\gamma^{(\rm MD)}$ and its RD equivalent.
-A more detailed study of the collapse of configurations, with a smooth transition between different eras would have to look at a continuous change in the value of this factor.}.
+A more detailed study of the collapse of configurations, with a smooth transition between different eras, would have to look at a continuous change in the value of this factor.}.